shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 ## Creating thunder

 I arranged some brainstorming time with a superb advertiser at the company.
-After our conversation, I made a [commercial advertising the project](https://www.youtube.com/watch?v=5C8fr5QjoXc) a la [Sarah McLachlin's SPCA commercial](https://www.youtube.com/watch?v=IO9d2PpP7tQ) and emailed it to the nominees to let them know they'd been chosen for this experience and could opt in if they were interested in the potential cash rewards and awards ceremony.
+After our conversation, I made a [commercial advertising the project](https://www.youtube.com/watch?v=5C8fr5QjoXc) a la [Sarah McLachlin’s SPCA commercial](https://www.youtube.com/watch?v=IO9d2PpP7tQ) and emailed it to the nominees to let them know they’d been chosen for this experience and could opt in if they were interested in the potential cash rewards and awards ceremony.

 Everyone opted in!